Energy Risk Forecaster: UK businesses to suffer two-fold blow of rising energy prices

 Businesses are also strongly recommended to consider investment in other areas that affect their energy spend, such as billing and energy efficiency, in order to mitigate the longer-term financial impacts of energy price rises.

-Businesses can get a clearer visualisation of this impact today by using SMS Plc’s updated and free-to-use Energy Risk Forecaster.
+Businesses can get a clearer visualisation of this impact today by using SMS Ltd’s updated and free-to-use Energy Risk Forecaster.

 Above electricity cost forecast generated by an example profile of a large energy consumer (on half-hourly supply) using 10,000,000kWh per year.